bitrise-io/devcenter/_articles/reviews/bitrise-api.md

 ## Endpoints

-The [Bitrise API endpoint reference documentation](https://api-docs.bitrise.io) list every available endpoint and their parameters, along with the possible responses.
+The [Bitrise API endpoint reference documentation](https://api-docs.bitrise.io) lists every available endpoint and their parameters, along with the possible responses.
 You can also try them out!